 1. Household Coffee Roaster

 - 1.【500g family capacity】Up to 500g/17.6oz/1.1lb can be...

 - 2.【Excellent transparent cover】The top transparent cover...

 - 3.【Becoming a coffee roast lover】Owning a coffee roaster...

 - 4.【Multi-function】Not only can you use it to roast...

 If your daily routine involves a lot of roasting with no room for a fuss, this roaster is your best bet.
 This is a product that is purely made for home roasting.

 This roasting machine looks similar to a rice cooker and roasts coffee without much involvement.
 Though, it should be either kept in the outdoors or a well-ventilated area as coffee roasting involves a lot of heat out.
 The machine along with heating the coffee beans also tumbles them for evenly heating.

 - Can roast more than one pound at ago

-Although it looks like a mix between a blender and a standard mixer, Nesco CR 1010 PR is easy to work with and can roast green beans in half an hour.
-If you are new to coffee roasting, this roaster is the best tool to get your started.
+Although it looks like a mix between a blender and a standard mixer, Nesco CR 1010 PR is easy to work with and can roast green beans in almost half an hour.
+If you are new to coffee roasting, this roaster is the best tool to get you started.